The Carlson-type zero-density theorem for the Beurling zeta function: Introduction

-This second question seems having already been answered, too.
-Indeed, F. Broucke and G. Debruyne \cite{FGoral} informed us that by a nontrivial adaptation of the Diamond-Montgomery-Vorhauer construction, they might be able to construct a Beurling system, subject to Axiom A, but having $\Omega(T^{c(1-\si)})$ zeroes in some rectangle $[\si,1]\times [-iT,iT]$ with $\si$ arbitrarily close to $1$.
-That is, Carlson-type density estimates might be seen in general the best possible in the generality of Beurling systems satisfying Axiom A.
+This second question has already been answered, too.
+Indeed, F. Broucke and G. Debruyne \cite{BrouckeDebruyne} constructed a Beurling system (by a nontrivial adaptation of the Diamond--Montgomery--Vorhauer construction) subject to Axiom A, but having $\Omega(T^{c(1-\si)})$ zeroes in some rectangle $[\si,1]\times [-iT,iT]$ with $\si$ arbitrarily close to $1$.
+That is, Carlson-type density estimates might be seen in general as the best possible in the generality of Beurling systems satisfying Axiom A.